-Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course to receive a passing grade.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.
-Students MUST PASS the midterm and final exams in order to pass the course.
+Students MUST PASS both the midterm and final exams in order to pass the course.